 Have the intent statements been updated for the 2015 Codes?

 Answer to question 4:

-The intent statements pertaining to the 2015 Codes will be available, free of charge, on the Codes Canada website in the Fall of 2018.
+The intent statements pertaining to the 2015 Codes are available, free of charge on the Codes Canada website.
 The application statements for the 2010 Codes have not been updated as the CCBFC has discontinued their publication.

 How different are the 2015 Codes from the 2010 editions?

 Since the 2010 editions of the NBC, NFC and NPC, nearly 600 technical changes have been incorporated in the 2015 editions to address technological advances, social policy and health and safety concerns.
 Examples of new areas can be found in the introduction of water use efficiency in the NPC and the expansion to six-story combustible construction in the NBC and NFC.
 A summary of the significant changes to these Codes is available on the Codes Canada website.